mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 with legacy IPv4-only clients to use services provided by DHCPv4-over-DHCPv6 in a Relay Agent.
 RFC7341 specifies use of DHCPv4-over-DHCPv6 in the client only.
-This document specifies
-a RFC7341-based approach that allows DHCP 4o6 to be deployed as a Relay Agent that implements the 4o6 DHCP encapsulation and decapsulation in an intermediate node rather than the client.
+This document specifies a RFC7341-based approach that allows a Relay Agent to implement the DHCP 4o6 encapsulation and decapsulation of DHCPv4 messages in DHCPv6 messages on behalf of a DHCPv4 client.

 --- middle